epigraphy-info/epigraphy-info/working_groups/ontologies_wg.md

 #### <span class="c6">Transcription </span>
 <span style="overflow-x: hidden; overflow-y: hidden; display: inline-block; margin-top: 0px; margin-right: 0px; margin-bottom: 0px; margin-left: 0px; border-top-color: rgb(0, 0, 0); border-top-style: solid; border-top-width: 0px; border-right-color: rgb(0, 0, 0); border-right-style: solid; border-right-width: 0px; border-bottom-color: rgb(0, 0, 0); border-bottom-style: solid; border-bottom-width: 0px; border-left-color: rgb(0, 0, 0); border-left-style: solid; border-left-width: 0px; width: 624px; height: 280.94px;"><img src='{{site.baseurl}}/assets/images/image2.png' style="width:100%;" alt="" title="" align="middle"/></span>

 <span>The </span><span class="c8">TX6 Transcription</span><span>, product of a Reading (here called Autopsy could also in theory be another Activity such as reading an edition).
 This is the entity which most closely resembles the contents of a record in a digital epigraphy archive when viewed specifically from the landing page of an inscription.
 In this entity we have a series of standard dc statements including the link to a landing page, an identifier, and temporal properties.
-This entity is, however, still distinct from the Epigraphic Edition (</span><span class="c12">[edition](#h.srxc1d6gan5k)</span><span>) which it may produce and which is related to it with a special property </span><span class="c8">epOnt:hasEdition</span><span>, defined as a subclass of </span><span class="c8">P94 created</span><span>.
+This entity is, however, still distinct from the Epigraphic Edition (</span><span class="c12">[edition](#h.srxc1d6gan5k)</span><span>) which it may produce and which is related to it with a special Property </span><span class="c8">epOnt:hasEdition</span><span>, defined as a subclass of </span><span class="c8">P94 created</span><span>.
 This allows for a text transcription to be available even before it is published, and to be easily distinguished from published transcriptions, whatever the format of publication.
-The transcription can take different forms and the EpNet ontology has defined a range of properties to associate to the results of this activity, including a property to associate an EpiDoc transcription in XML.
+The transcription can take different forms and the EpNet ontology has defined a range of properties to associate to the results of this activity, including a Property to associate an EpiDoc transcription in XML.
 Only to this transcribed (and thus interpreted) text can a typology for a text (or more) be associated with the </span><span class="c8">edh:representsTypeOfInscription</span><span>,</span><span>&nbsp;one of the concepts defined in the EAGLE Vocabularies (see </span><span class="c12">[The Concepts in the EAGLE Vocabularies](#h.iuqqs353pspn)</span><span class="c0">). </span>

 <span>Other properties such as </span><span class="c8">edh:hasWorkstatus</span><span>&nbsp;could be related to this entity, and in particular attestations (</span><span class="c12">[Attestations](#h.ewkq9lvwbjbg)</span><span class="c0">), which will be related to a specific Transcription or Edition if available. </span>